JosephPoncini/weather-app-nextjs/README.md

 // You can search by City or City, Country (ex.
 New York, US), or zip code, country (ex.
 12345, AB)

-// Comment Addressed: I gave the site a random default location of Druzhba, Kazakhastan in case user doesn't give their geo coordinates (JP 03.29.2024 4 pm)
+// Comment Addressed: I gave the site a random default location of Yakutsk, RU in case user doesn't give their geo coordinates (JP 03.29.2024 4 pm)

 // Peer Review by: Jayvon Khuth